 Preventing Screen Addiction in Children

 Addiction is a condition that keeps us from making the right choice, resulting in creating and engaging in harmful behavior patterns affecting our mental and physical health.
 Screen addiction is becoming a prominent issue for adults and children alike.
-Screens; TV, phone, desktop, laptop, gaming devices, and tablets have become an integral part of our life.
+Screens; TV, phone, desktop, laptop, gaming devices, and tablets have become an integral part of our life, more so with COVID-19 situation.
 Our whole world is on our phone.
 Avoiding screens or eliminating them is not possible.
 However, we do have to be mindful about using them.

 A word of caution, do not use the word "addiction" lightly.
 When a person is addicted to something, that external stimulus becomes the most important part of their life.
 Generally, children are not addicted to screens, they spend too much time on it.
 In the process, sports, homework, family time gets sidelined.